ADP Pro v3 Luminosity Mask Panels

 - Single Panel Interface: access all 15 panels and tools from a single compact, non-intrusive panel.

-- Quick Mask Luminosity Masks (16-bit): A new method of mask creation in ADP Pro v3, using calculations for mask creation.
+- Quick Masks (16-bit): A new method of mask creation in ADP Pro v3, using calculations for mask creation.
 All of the adjustment and application tools for mask modification and use.

-- Heat Map Tonal Zone Luminosity Masks (16-bit): A visual overlay on your image of an 11-zone system, allowing you to easily visualise the tones in your image.
+- Heat Map Tonal Zones (16-bit): A visual overlay on your image of an 11-zone system, allowing you to easily visualise the tones in your image.
 Make selections in 1 or multiple zones visually allowing the creation of virtually an area of your image.

-- Apply, Adjust, Replace Luminosity Masks (16-bit): Apply, adjust or replace a Luminosity Mask on any layer.
+- Apply, Adjust, Replace Masks (16-bit): Apply, adjust or replace a mask on any layer.
 Work in real-time seeing the effect of adjustments and switch between your image and mask view.

 - Mono FX: Create stunning monochrome images with 11 preset filters, unprecedented image modification tools and colour toning.

-- Colour FX: Create stunning colour effects to your images, also paint colour on your images and use Luminosity Masks to control the areas affected.
+- Colour FX: Create stunning colour effects to your images, also paint colour on your images and use luminosity to control the areas affected.

 - Sharpening: 3 methods of Auto-Web sharpening, 4 methods of manual web sharpening, and edge protection tools.

-These are only a few of the new tools built into ADP Pro v3.
+These are only a few of the new tools built into ADP Pro v3 Luminosity Mask Panel.
 See the introductory video below to get a quick glimpse of our new panel.
 Visit our tutorials page, to see further videos on the use of ADP Pro v3.
 The images and descriptions below will show all the panels built into ADP Pro v3.

 ADP Pro v3 Main Panel